canzalo/Issue-Tracking/README.md

 </code>
 - As you can see the the use of <b>useDebounce</b>
-    - It accepts two arguments: the value we want to debounce and the time interval.
+    <br>- It accepts two arguments: the value we want to debounce and the time interval.
-It returns a value that will be updated at most every one second.
+<br>It returns a value that will be updated at most every one second.

-- We use the <b>useQuery<b> hook to get data from the Github API.
+<br>- We use the <b>useQuery<b> hook to get data from the Github API.
 It accepts our SEARCH_FOR_REPOS query, defined in step four, and an object with options.
-- In this case, we need to pass arguments to the query, the <b>search_term.</b>
+<br>- In this case, we need to pass arguments to the query, the <b>search_term.</b>
-- <b>useQuery<b> will re-run the query when these change, so we do not have to worry about it.
+<br>- <b>useQuery<b> will re-run the query when these change, so we do not have to worry about it.

 <b>useQuery</b> returns an object with many fields, but we’re interested in data, loading, and error.

--We can explore the data structure by logging data to the console, using the <b>Github API Explorer</b>, or installing the <b>Apollo DevTools extension</b>.
+<br>-We can explore the data structure by logging data to the console, using the <b>Github API Explorer</b>, or installing the <b>Apollo DevTools extension</b>.